-In ING's 2021 Integrated Climate Report, we increased our ambition for the oil & gas sector: ING aims to reduce financing to upstream oil & gas by 12% by 2025 from 2019 levels - a target in line with net-zero scenarios.
-ING will align this portfolio by decreasing exposure and by engaging with customers to facilitate their transition to low-carbon technologies.
+This year's Terra progress report for the first time includes the oil & gas sector, including a target.
+ING aims to reduce financing to upstream oil & gas by 19% by 2040 from 2019 levels.
+ING will align this portfolio by decreasing exposure and by engaging with clients to facilitate their transition to low-carbon technologies.

-More detailed information can be found on ing.com and in the 2021 Integrated Climate Report.
+More information can be found on ing.com.
+See also the 'Strategy and performance' section in the 2020 Annual Report.